patrick-blaser/patrick-blaser.github.com/OxyQuant/sites.md

 cover-img: "/assets/img/ocean_bubbles_corals_drawing.jpg"
 footer-extra: OxyQuant_image_source.html
 ---
 The suite of sediment core sites that will be used for the calibration of proxies for past Bottom Water Oxygen (BWO) is planned to contain 25 different sites.
+These sites should cover a wide range of environmental parameters, in particular in local BWO concentrations and biological productivity at the sea surface, which leads to a carbon flux into the underlying sediments and affects pore water oxygen.
 <figure>
   <a href="/assets/img/OxyQuant_sites_maps.png">
    <img src="/assets/img/OxyQuant_sites_maps.png" style="height: 100%; width: 100%; float: left; margin-right: 2em;"